Birding, Biking, Fishing and more…enjoy the great outdoors in Smithfield & Isle of Wight County

 Windsor Castle Park:

 Located right in the heart of Smithfield, with miles of walking trails and foot bridges, kayak/canoe launch, dog park and picnic areas, Windsor Castle Park will be the hub of your outdoor experience.
-The park’s convenient location offers free parking and accessibility to its 4+ miles of walking trails, canoe/kayak/paddleboard ramp (and seasonal outfitters), walking trails, a dogpark, picnic areas, mountain bike path, and a children’s natural playscape - all easily accessible to the downtown district and Smithfield Station.
+The park’s convenient location offers free parking and accessibility to its 4+ miles of walking trails, canoe/kayak/paddleboard roller style ramp, walking trails, dog park, picnic areas, mountain bike path, and a children’s natural playscape - all easily accessible to the downtown district and Smithfield Station.

 Biking: